 Quads are ‘old style roller skates’ with 2 pairs of wheels, rather than rollerblades or inline skates which have all 4 wheels in a line.
 Quads became popular in the 1970s and 80s but have never gone out of style and are now experiencing somewhat of a revival.
 At Skatefresh you can join us in our lessons wearing your quads and we will show you everything you need to know, including what is different and what is the same (as with inlines).
 We can show you and even demo the bits which are different from the inline skaters and you will still learn all the class syllabus.
 Our instructors all wear inlines for group classes but Nick, Hugh and Asha are available for private quads lessons.

 If you would like to join a group class choose the appropriate group for you and follow the booking instructions on that class page.
 To contact any of the instructors for private quads lessons please email email@example.com and tell us your preferred lesson date and time.

 If you haven’t bought your skates yet and are wondering if you should get quads or inline skates, here are the basics you should know before you do any skate buying.

 Quads and inlines use a very similar movement in order to propel yourself and skate.
 It is only in the stopping department that they are significantly different (inlines have a brake on one heel and quads have 2 toe stops).
-Learning to stop on any skates is allot harder than learning to move, but beginner quads skaters seem to have a harder time learning to toe stop than inliners learning to heel brake.
+Learning to stop on any skates is a lot more difficult than learning to move, but beginner quads skaters seem to have a harder time learning to toe stop than inliners learning to heel brake.